robodair/oldblog-robodair.github.io/_pages/about.md

 ---
-layout: archive
-author_profile: true
+title: About
 permalink: /about/
 ---
-# Me
-Hello pleased to meet you!
+Hello!
+Pleased to meet you!
 I'm quite flattered you want to know more about me.

 I'm Alisdair Robertson, Australian born and bred, raised in Canberra (don't blame me about the politicians, _you_ voted them in).
 I'm interested in just about everything tech and I like to dabble in a lot of different areas.